shreyaspadhye3011/python-loadbalancer-demo/README.md

 To stop running services: Press `Ctrl + Z` and RUN `docker-compose stop`

 # Test
+- To test load balancer working, you can keep reloading the home page at http://localhost/ and you'll see the page being served from a different flask server everytime.
 (yet to be added)

 # Steps of Development